rux616/starfield-ship-builder-categories/support/docs/README.txt

 Mod Organizer 2 team: For getting Mod Organizer 2 with Starfield support out the door so quickly Nexus Mods: For mod hosting and for the Vortex Mod Manager
 TheOGTennessee: For the initial batch of categories, alongside my own, which inspired this mod
+metalsnakegear: For the "Shield Booster", "Grav Booster", and vanilla manufacturer-based "Habs (...)" categories

 This mod's repo contains the following programs, each having their own copyrights and licenses: